 - Doesn’t interrupt the heat of the moment

 - You don’t have to remember to take it every day

 - Safe for smokers and people with hypertension and diabetes

 - Can be used while breastfeeding

-- Can be used by women who can’t take estrogen
+- Can be used by people who can’t take estrogen

 - May improve PMS, depression and symptoms from endometriosis